safety before profits Link to Community Shares of Greater Milwaukee

-Wednesday, April 28, 2010
+Wednesday, April 28, 2011

-Fourty years after the passage of the Occupational Safety and Health Act there are still many workers without any occupational safety and health protections and far too many workers are still struggling with unsafe and unhealthy work environments.
 Each year on April 28 WisCOSH holds a memorial service to remember those family members, friends, neighbors and coworkers who lost their life to workplace incident.
 When it comes to worker safety there are no accidents only calculated gamble taken by the employer and paid for by the worker, thier family and the community at large.
+When it comes to unhealthy working conditions there are no winners, only losers.
+No one should have to die just because they went to work.
+No family should have to learn how to live without their son or daughter, brother or sister, mother or father, aunt, uncle, grandparent or friend.

 Madison, WI

-Join WisCOSH in Madison this year as we gather with workers and their families, the South Central Federation of Labor, political leaders and the WI AFL-CIO as we recall those workers killed on the job in WI in 2009 and advocate effective means of protecting workers and making jobs safer and healthier for all.
+Join WisCOSH in Madison this year as we gather with workers and their families, the South Central Federation of Labor, political leaders and the WI AFL-CIO as we recall those workers killed on the job in WI in 2010 and advocate effective means of protecting workers and making jobs safer and healthier for all.
 Just because someone works for a family business, in agriculture, healthcare or for the government doesn't mean they deserve any less protection.
 [Madison Event flier (PDF)]

-1. Workers Memorial Day Commemoration
+1. Workers Memorial Day Press Conference

 Milwaukee, WI

-Join WisCOSH this year as we gather with workers and their families, the Milwaukee Area Labor Council and the WI AFL-CIO as we recall those workers killed on the job in WI in 2009 and advocate effective means of protecting workers and making jobs safer and healthier for all.
+Join WisCOSH this year as we gather with workers and their families, the Milwaukee Area Labor Council and the WI AFL-CIO as we recall those workers killed on the job in WI in 2010 and advocate effective means of protecting workers and making jobs safer and healthier for all.
 Just because someone works for a family business, in agriculture, healthcare or for the government doesn't mean they deserve any less protection.
 [Milwaukee Event flier (PDF)]

 1. Mourn For The Dead